EllarBooher/VulkanTemplate/README.md

 This ended up being a bit of wasted effort, as compared to just returning some choice of `1.0/d`, `1.0/(d * d)`, `1.0/(1.0 + d)` etc. The idea of modelling an individual occluder in a physically-based manner is nice, but at high sample counts you still over-accumulate occlusion.
 As expected for a screen-space effect, this forced me to average the samples and add various knobs to tweak the effect and get it to a visibly appealing state, undermining the physically-based intent.

 The occluder sampling strategy is N disks of 16 samples, where N varies in a set interval based on the distance from the camera.
-These 16 samples are distributed in a zig-zag pattern among the four quadrants of screen-space disk.
+These 16 samples are distributed in a zig-zag pattern among the four quadrants of a screen-space disk.
 This is combined with random rotations, achieved by reflecting over samples from a precomputed texture of random normals.
 The reflection vectors are NOT normalized, which I found to be best.
 When you normalize these reflection vectors, it turns the reflection into just a rotation.
 This leads to clear banding artifacts.
 Similarly, not reflecting/randomizing the samples leads to sampling artifacts where the sampling strategy is obvious.
 See this comparison, with the AO cranked up to make the effect more obvious:

 ![](./screenshots/sampling.png)|
 |:-:|